-Bell peppers are used in so many dishes from salads to pizzas and casseroles to soups so you’ll want to know the most efficient way to cut a bell pepper.
-This guide will teach you how to navigate the stems, ribs, seeds, & skin to get a bell pepper cut exactly how you need it.
+Bell peppers are used in so many dishes from salads to pizzas and casseroles to soups.
+Being such a commonly used vegetable in the kitchen means you’ll want to know the most efficient way to cut a bell pepper.
+This guide will teach you how to navigate this vegetable to cut it correctly, every time.

 Step One: Cut off the Ends

 Place your washed and dried bell pepper on a cutting board.
-Use a sharp knife to cut off about 1/2 inch from the stem end.
-Next cut about 1/2 inch from the bottom.
+Use a sharp knife to cut off about 1/2 inch from both the bottom and the stem end.

-You can use the rounded bottom and tops for quick snacks or in another recipe where the shape/size of the bell pepper doesn’t matter.
+These tops and bottoms are edible and can be used as a quick snack or in another recipe where the shape/size of the bell pepper doesn’t matter.

 Step Two: Cut off the Sides